j3rrywan9/scala-notes/Course1.md

 * In particular, functions can be values that are produced, consumed, and composed.
 * All this becomes easier in a functional language.

+### Functional Programming Languages

+* In a *restricted* sense, a functional programming language is one which does not have mutable variables, assignments, or imperative control structures.
+* In a *wider* sense, a functional programming language enables the construction of elegant programs that focus on functions.
+* In particular, functions in a functional programming language are first-class citizens.

+This means
+* they can be defined anywhere, including inside other functions
+* like any other value, they can be passed as parameters to functions and returned as results
+* as for other values, there exists a set of operators to compose functions

 ### Evaluation of Function Applications

 Applications of parameterized functions are evaluated in a similar way as operators: